NAchref/Multi-Cloud-Application-with-Load-Balancing-on-AWS-and-Azure/README.md

 Sprint 1:

-Create a sample e-commerce application that have a simple CRUD Get a basic web server running on GCP that can connect to CloudSQL Get a basic web server running on AWS that can connect to RDS Ensure the web app can serve static content
+Create a sample e-commerce application that have a simple CRUD Get a basic web server running on Azure that can connect to AzureSQL Get a basic web server running on AWS that can connect to RDS Ensure the web app can serve static content
 Ensure the web app can serve dynamic content and have will CRUD functionality as described